-- Ensure input power Is the salt system turning on and off with the pump as normal?
-Has the fuse reset button on the bottom of the Control Module been tripped?
-If so, press the fuse reset button to reset the circuit and restore power. - Output Level The percentage output level that you set tells the system how much of its maximum capacity to use in order to create chlorine.
-If you are experiencing high chlorine demand, ensure that you have your system turned up past 100% output to the Super Chlor boost mode so that it is doing as much as possible to compensate.
-Leave the system on the boost mode until the pool is balanced again.
+- Output Level The percentage output level that you set tells the system how much of its maximum capacity to use in order to create chlorine.
+If you are experiencing high chlorine demand, ensure that you have your system turned up to 100% output so that it is doing as much as possible to compensate.
+Leave the system at 100% output until the pool is balanced again.
 Since every pool operates differently and has a different level of chlorine demand, during normal operation there is not a standard percentage level at which to set the output. - Run time When sized right, a chlorine generator can typically achieve sufficient chlorination when run on the filter pump's normal schedule.
 However, every pool has different equipment and its operation is unique, and you may require (or choose) to run the filter pump more or less than is standard.
 As a rule of thumb however, run your system one hour for every ten degrees of ambient temperature in order to achieve both sufficient filtration and chlorination.
 Periods of high use, harsh environmental conditions, or excessive chlorine demand may require extended run times.
-For example, running your system twice as long will allow it to create twice as much chlorine. - Cell Maintenance Make sure the cell plates are clean and free from any debris.
-The Self-Cleaning feature minimizes the amount of mineral deposits that will occur, but as with every salt system, the electrolytic cell should be cleaned periodically.
-If there are any calcium deposits or debris that may have made it past the filter (hair, grass, etc...) which are causing the cell plates to bridge together, clean the cell with the cleaning stick, or use one part muriatic acid and five parts water and soak the titanium plates for 10 minutes. - During initial startup (springtime / new pools) When being opened, pools typically have much higher than normal chlorine demand.
-In these circumstances a pool requires a large amount of sanitizer all at once, which means that it is often more effective to add chlorine or shock as needed initially instead of waiting on the system to slowly reach "break-point" chlorination.
+For example, running your system twice as long will allow it to create twice as much chlorine. - Double check power Is the salt system turning on and off with the pump as normal?
+Has the fuse, fuse reset button, or circuit breaker been tripped?